-Sections 10.854(1)(e)7. and 10.855(13), Rules of the Auditor General, require that we report the results of our determination as to whether the School maintains on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.
-In connection with our audit, we determined that the School did not maintain all required items on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.
-See Finding 2017-3.
+Sections 10.854(1)(e)7. and 10.855(13), Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether the School maintains on its website the information specified in Section 1002.33(9)(p), Florida Statutes.
+In connection with our audit, we determined that the School did not maintain all required items on its website the information specified in Section 1002.33(9)(p), Florida Statutes.
+See Finding 2017-2.

-Other Matters
+Additional Matters